typedb/typedb-docs/_02-running-grakn/02-console.md

 ---

 ## What is the Graql Console?
 The Graql Console, along with the [Grakn Clients](/docs/client-api/overview) and [Workbase](...), is an interface which we can use to read from and write to a Grakn knowledge graph.
-Console interacts directly with a given keyspace that contains the Grakn knolwedge graph.
+Console interacts directly with a given keyspace that contains the Grakn knowledge graph.

 <!-- keyspace -> kbase -->